ibm-cloud-docs/mqcloud/mqoc_common_problems.md

 `SET CHLAUTH('QM.ENTRY') TYPE(ADDRESSMAP) ADDRESS('*') USERSRC(CHANNEL)`

----

 ## MQRCCF_ACCESS_BLOCKED (3382) when attempting to administer queue manager
 {: #mqoc_client_conn_blocked}

-While attempting to define, delete or alter objects in your IBM MQ on Cloud queue manager your administration client receives an `MQRCCF_ACCESS_BLOCKED` (3382) return code.
+While attempting to define, delete or alter objects in your {{site.data.keyword.mq_full}} queue manager your administration client receives an `MQRCCF_ACCESS_BLOCKED` (3382) return code.
 With clients running versions of IBM MQ v9.0.3 or below you might receive a return code of `MQRC_UNEXPECTED_ERROR` (2195)

 Additionally, an error message is outputted with title `AMQ7355E: Object <Object name>, object type <Object type>, is locked to remote users.`

 ### Explanation
 {: #mqoc_client_conn_blocked_explain}

-Certain features of IBM MQ have been disabled for users of IBM MQ on Cloud.
+Certain features of IBM MQ have been disabled for users of {{site.data.keyword.mq_full}}.
 These features are disabled either to prevent accidentally disabling the queue manager or potential misuse of the service.
 You might see that some of the locked attributes have values assigned to them, these are assigned automatically and cannot be changed.

 If you try to define, alter or delete an object or attribute that has been disabled, your queue manager blocks this action with the return code `MQRCCF_ACCESS_BLOCKED` (3382).
 This return code was added at version 9.0.3 of IBM MQ, clients that are older than version 9.0.3 will not recognize this return code and so are likely to return `MQRC_UNEXPECTED_ERROR` (2195) instead.